wilscooding/Mastermind_game/README.md

 To run the Mastermind game, follow these steps:

 1. Ensure you have Python installed on your system.
-This code was developed and tested using Python 3.9, but should work with other versions as well.
+This code was developed and tested using Python 3.9, but it should also work with newer versions.
 2. Ensure requests library is installed by running `pip install requests`
 3. Clone the repository or download the source code files:
    - `mastermind.py`: The main game file containing the logic for playing Mastermind.